-- 2.12 Measures taken to rectify - 2.12.1 Inter-district low and uneven utilization of food grains and cooking cost Inter district low and uneven utilisation of foodgrains and cooking cost is caused due to late release of cooking cost.
-Some of the Districts/Schools manage the programme at their own level while other schools wait for the Government assistance, which causes the mismatch.

-2.12.2 Intra-district mismatch in utilization of food grains and cooking cost.

-Utilization of cooking cost more or less corresponds to utilization of foodgrains so perhaps does not need much explanation.

-2.12.3 Mismatch of data reported through various sources (QPR, AWP&B, MIS etc)
+2.12 Measures taken to rectify

+- 2.12.1 Inter-district low and uneven utilization of food grains and cooking cost For rectification of inter-district low and uneven utilization of foodgrains and cooking cost instructions has been issued to District Education Officers.
+Utilization of foodgrains and cooking cost is one of agenda monthly meeting of District Education Officers held under the Secretary School Education Government of Punajb. - 2.12.2 Intra-district mismatch in utilization of food grains and cooking cost.
+Utilization of cooking cost more or less corresponds to utilization of foodgrains.. - 2.12.3 Mismatch of data reported through various sources (QPR, AWP&B, MIS etc)